Ensono/amido.github.io/docs/getting_started/next/init.md

 react-axe has been added so your app can be tested for accessibility and results will show in the Chrome DevTools console.

-A final message is provided if the developer would like to run the relevant deployment generator that supports this FE.
-`@ensono-stacks/next:init-deployment`.

 </details>